 After talking for a while he offered me a free ride to the top and then back to the bottom.
 It was an offer that I could not refuse.
 I hopped into the tram car and in about 12 minutes I was standing on the top of the mountain.
 An eerie mist came over the mountain and cut me off from the rest of the world.
 I was lost in this fog and from the deck of the high lodge I could barely make out glaciers in the distance.
 I stood at the top and stared out over the ski fields.
 I read a plaque that said the founder of the Whistler Ski Resort modeled his resort after Squaw Valley in California.

-Some good Whistler vicinity hikes are available after taking the tram up the mountain.
-I suppose you could walk up from Whistler village but you surely would be tired out by the time you reached some of these trail heads!
-The Whistler Village Gondola also allows you to take your mountain bikes up and from the top it is about a 4,000 foot descent on a bike back to the village.
+I suppose one could walk up here from Whistler village but you would certainly be tired out by the time you reached some of these trail heads!
+The Whistler Village gondola permits passengers to bring mountain bikes on board; from the top it is about a 4,000 foot descent on a bike back to the village.
 Several hikes are available after exiting the upper most tram stop.

 1. Harmony Meadows is a 1.6 miles round trip distance.
 Total time is between 30 and 60 minutes.
 Elevation gain is 200 feet.

-2. Ridge Lookout Trail is about 1.4 miles total distance.
-You hike one way in and one way out.
+2. Ridge Lookout Trail is about 1.4 miles total distance – same way out as in.
 The hike culminates at a spectacular lookout.
 Elevation gain one way is 250 feet.

 3. Musical Bumps Trail is for the serious hiker.
 This trail is about 15 miles one way to Whistler Village.
 Total time for a hiker in decent shape should be around 5 to 6 hours.

 Day 11 : Take the Cheakamus Lake hike which straddles the lake in old growth forests.
-The trail ends at a beautiful alpine lake.
-There are glaciers nearby.
-The total trip is about 2 miles and there is minimal elevation change.
+The trail ends at a beautiful alpine lake with nearby glaciers.
+The total trip is about 2 miles with minimal elevation change.
 Visit Blackcomb at Whistler, the famous ski resort.
-A tram can whisk you to the top of the resort in about 15 minutes.
-Driving time is negotiable.
+A tram will whisk you to the top of the resort in about 15 minutes.
+Driving time today is flexible.
 Hotel: The Whistler Fairways Hotel & Resort is located at 4005 Whistler Way.
 Toll free Phone Number from North America 1-800-663-5644.

 Day 12 : Visit Lake Garibaldi and the famous Garibaldi Falls.
 Also visit Nairn Falls Provincial Park and take the Nairn Falls hike.
-The total hiking time is about 2 miles.
-The town of Whistler is very quaint.
-There are lots of shops in the central part of town.
-The shops are oriented in a village like setting.
-They are in buildings along open air cobblestone courtyards.
-Driving time is negotiable.
+Total hiking time is about 2 miles.
+The town of Whistler is very quaint with plenty of shops in the central part of town.
+The shops are oriented in a village like setting in buildings along open air cobblestone courtyards.
+Driving time today is flexible.

-Day 13 : Leave for the large city of Vancouver via Highway 99.
-Stop in the small town of Squamish and view the Bald Eagles that flock to this town.
+Day 13 : Leave for Vancouver via Highway 99.
+Stop in the small town of Squamish and view the Bald Eagles that flock here.
 (Squamish population = 16,000) Stop at the British Columbia museum of gold mining a few miles south of Squamish.
-This museum is located right next to the main Highway that goes through the town of Squamish.
+This museum is located directly next to the main highway.
 Stop at Horseshoe Bay.
-Once you reach Vancouver you may just want to relax or see a few sites before you find you lodging.
-I highly recommend getting a room at the University of British Columbia.
+Once you reach Vancouver you may just want to relax or see a few sites before finding lodging.
+For budget travelers, I highly recommend getting a room at the University of British Columbia.
 During the summer months rooms are rented out to anyone who needs accommodations.
-You can call Phone Number (604) 822-1010 for more information.
+Call Phone Number (604) 822-1010 for more information.
 Driving time is about 2 hours.

 Day 14: There are many sights to see in Vancouver.
-See the section titled Vancouver for much more in depth information.
 Some are listed here.
 The Sri Lankan Gem Museum is located downtown and is well worth a visit.
 I enjoyed walking around the Van Dusen Botanical Gardens.
 Stanley Park is also a nice setting for picnics.
-There are many shops located in downtown.
+Those who enjoy shopping, will want to head downtown.

-This city boasts many gardens and flowers that bloom year round.
+This city features numerous gardens with a variety of flowers blooming much of the year.
 Victoria used to have more of a British feel but over the past 10 years more and more high rise condos keep rising in the downtown area.

-There are also ferries that make the trip to Victoria from Seattle and other smaller cities in British Columbia.
-If you take the ferry from Vancouver call (604) 386-3431 for more information.
+Ferries also make the trip to Victoria from Seattle and other smaller cities in British Columbia.
 I recommend that you take one of the early ferries if you are just going to be in Victoria for a single day.
 Keep in mind that in the summer months there is extended daylight.
-Its best to arrive early for the ferry.
-If you have never taken a car/passenger ferry you will be surprised at the number of cars that they are able to fit on boar.
-I am estimating that the ferry trip from Vancouver to Victoria took about an hour and a half.
+Its best to arrive early.
+If you have never taken a car/passenger ferry you will be surprised at the number of cars able to fit on board.
+I am estimating that the ferry trip from Vancouver to Victoria took about 90 minutes.

 Briefly, some of the highlights besides the shopping and parliament buildings are:

 Royal British Columbia Museum is located at 675 Belleville Street.
 This museum displays the human and natural history of British Columbia.
-Admission varies based on the time of year and whether you just want to see the museum exhibits, IMAX or both.
+Admission varies based on the time of year and is priced extra for the IMAX experiences.
 This museum is located right next to the parliament buildings.
-Be sure to tour the inside of the parliament buildings also.
+Be sure to tour the inside of the parliament buildings.
 Phone Number (604) 387-3701. www.royalbcmuseum.bc.ca

 Other attractions include a tropical conservatory, Victoria Butterfly World which contains rare and endangered butterflies, the Maritime Museum of British Columbia, and the Royal London Wax Museum.
-The Bay Center, a quaint shopping area provides a free walking tour brochure.
-There are several walking tours listed in this brochure and it also identifies points of historical interest.
+The Bay Center, a quaint shopping area provides a free walking tour brochure listing several walking tours and points of historical interest.

 Day 15 : Visit Queen Elizabeth Park and Bloedel Conservatory.
-From just outside of the conservatory you have great views of the entire city of Vancouver.
-In the foreground you will see a large stadium which used to be home to the British Columbia Lions of the Canadian Football League (CFL).
+From just outside of the conservatory one has great views of the entire city of Vancouver.
+In the foreground is a large stadium – this used to be home to the British Columbia Lions of the Canadian Football League (CFL).

-Other options – visit the Metrotown giant mall.
+Other options – visit the Metrotown mall.
 Visit the Science Conservatory.
 View the Vancouver Stock Exchange near the wharf.
 Visit the Capilano suspension bridge.
 Catch a summer symphony.
 Robson street has many antique shops and an old town flavor.
-Driving time is negotiable.
+Driving time today is flexible.